Pasternak, Gavril W. Department of Neurology, Memorial Hospital, Sloan-Kettering Institute Cancer Center, New York, New York.

 - Structure and processing

 - Regional distributions and actions

 A family of endogenous peptides with morphinelike action present within the central nervous system.
-The enkephalins, the first member of the endorphin family, were discovered in 1975 and opened research into a wide number of centrally active neuropeptides.
-The term endorphin is generic, referring to all the opioid peptides, while specific peptides are given individual names, such as the enkephalins, dynorphins, and β-endorphin.
+The enkephalins were the first group of endorphins to be identified.
+They were discovered in 1975 and opened research into a wide number of centrally active neuropeptides.
+The term endorphin is generic, referring to all opioid peptides, whereas specific peptides are given individual names, such as the enkephalins, dynorphins, and β-endorphin.
 Their isolation, shortly after the identification of the opioid receptors, brought together the concept of endogenous opioid peptide systems within the central nervous system that can modulate pain perception and through which opioids act (see illustration).
 See also: Nervous system (vertebrate); Opiate; Opioid; Pain; Peptide

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.